idvorkin/idvorkin.github.io/_d/siy.md

 - Resilience - ability to remove obstacles, and return to baseline when troubles.
   - Inner Calm - Foundation of optimism and resilience
   - Emotional Resilience - Success/Failure are emotional experiances, build this, and can always celebrate progress.
-  - Cognitive Resilience - How to explain setbacks to ourselves and others, to develop optimism.
+  - Cognitive Resiliece - How to explain setbacks to ourselves and others, to develop optimism.
   - **Leaders provide this service to their organization and teams**
 - Inner calm
   - Day to day things go wrong, but have a deep well of calmness, and can always return to it.